• Disease Overview

 Acknowledgment

-NORD gratefully acknowledges Jeffrey A. Kuller, MD, Professor of Obstetrics and Gynecology, Division of Maternal Fetal Medicine, Duke University Medical Center, for assistance in the preparation of this report.
+NORD gratefully acknowledges Gioconda Alyea, MD (FMG), MS, National Organization for Rare Disorders and Jeffrey A. Kuller, MD, Professor of Obstetrics and Gynecology, Division of Maternal Fetal Medicine, Duke University Medical Center, for assistance in the preparation of this report.

 Disease Overview

-Autosomal dominant porencephaly type I is a rare genetic disorder in which fluid-filled cysts and cavities develop on the surface of the brain.
-Autosomal dominant porencephaly type I is caused by changes (mutations or pathogenic variants) in the COL4A1 gene.
-Affected individuals are predisposed to damage to small blood vessels, including the small vessels within the brain.
-The signs and symptoms of this disorder vary greatly from one individual to another but may include weakness or paralysis of one side of the body (hemiparesis or hemiplegia), seizures, varying degrees of cognitive impairment and migraines.
+Brain small vessel disease 1 with or without ocular anomalies (BSVD1) is a rare genetic disorder in which fluid-filled cysts and cavities develop on the surface of the brain.
+Affected people are more likely to have damage in their small blood vessels, including those in the brain.
+The signs and symptoms that may present reflect the location and severity of the vascular defect and, thus, vary greatly from person to person.
+Signs and symptoms can include weakness or paralysis of one side of the body (hemiparesis or hemiplegia), seizures, cognitive impairment (ranging from mild to severe) and migraines.

 • Next section >